-You can get it free for 30 days, and Prime members pay $7.99 per month thereafter while non-Prime members pay $9.99 per month (both rates for new subscribers).
-If you don’t have Amazon Prime, you can try it free for 30 days.
+You can get it free for 90 days, and Prime members pay $7.99 per month thereafter while non-Prime members pay $9.99 per month (both rates for new subscribers).
+If you don’t have Amazon Prime, I highly recommend signing up now.

 What’s the difference between Amazon Music Unlimited and Prime Music?